 Did you know...
 You can increase the goal at any time throughout the campaign.
 See: Does my campaign stop accepting donations once I hit my goal?

 What if your expected costs greatly outweigh what your network can contribute?
-Some Campaign Organizers think they need a million dollars to launch their new product or business.
-This can overwhelm donors who may feel that their $5 donation won’t make a great impact.
+While you could surely put $1 million to good use, a goal of this size can overwhelm donors who may feel that their $5 donation won’t make a great impact.

 If your goal is much higher than what you can expect from your personal network, consider focusing on a smaller part of your overall goal.